jameslovallo/snappy/packages/pagination/README.md

 The following slots are available to customize the element's markup.

-- prev (each numbered page button's content)
+- prev (the previous button's content)
-- next (the current page's button's content)
+- next (the next button's content)

 Example Use